mechfax-jpg/cdda-soul-binding/README.md

 # SOUL BINDING

-Bind Essence lets you permanently stamp enchantments onto any worn item, for the low, low payment of some mana dust, some gems, and a small part of your soul!
+Bind Essence lets you enchantment any worn item, for the low, low payment of some mana dust, some gems, and a small part of your soul!

 ## REQUIREMENTS